-More information on the coding of HCUP data elements is available on HCUP User Support (HCUP-US) Web site (http://www.hcup-us.ahrq.gov/db/coding.jsp).
+More information on the coding of HCUP data elements is available on HCUP-US Web site at: www.hcup-us.ahrq.gov/db/coding.jsp.

 After analyzing the availability of information from the HCUP Partner organizations, a set of common fields to be available in the NEDS was created.
 The NEDS contains more than 100 clinical and non-clinical variables provided in a hospital discharge abstract, such as: